Los Angeles Struggles to Curb Brazen and Violent Street TakeoversLos Angeles Struggles to Curb Brazen and Violent Street Takeovers

 image-5726449

-“Car club leaders are already self-policing organizations and we’re trying to do our best to make our streets safe,” Art Limon, founder of the LA Lowrider Alliance, told the board.
+“Car club leaders are already self-policing organizations, and we’re trying to do our best to make our streets safe,” Art Limon, founder of the LA Lowrider Alliance, told the board.
 “We’re responsible drivers obeying the rules of the road.
 We do not support illegal takeovers.”

-Other speakers requested language related to “cruising” be removed from the report, and a clear line drawn between legal lowriding and illegal takeovers.
-“The art of lowriding and the culture of cruising should not be in the report or be part of any ordinance related to illegal sideshows,” one said.
+Other speakers requested language related to “cruising” be removed from the report, and that a clear line be drawn between legal lowriding and illegal takeovers.
+“The art of lowriding and the culture of cruising should not be in the report or be part of any ordinance related to illegal sideshows,” one person said.

-Among younger racing enthusiasts, Kevitt suggested “The Fast and the Furious” franchise, which first premiered two decades ago, is a more powerful influence than vintage car culture.
+Among younger racing enthusiasts, Kevitt suggested that “The Fast and the Furious” franchise, which first premiered two decades ago, is a more powerful influence than vintage car culture.

-He pointed to research showing car violations spiking when new films are released, and to an increase in traffic fatalities in Los Angeles due to speed, drugs, and alcohol.
-“We know that drug and alcohol use has gone up significantly since COVID.
-We know the number of hit and run fatalities skyrocketed,” he said.
+He pointed to research showing car violations spiking when new films are released, and to an increase in traffic fatalities in Los Angeles because of speed, drugs, and alcohol.

 Weak Laws, No Deterrence